Tao Bu Keng 蔡厝港斗母宫 2016

 Equipped with the drums and cymbals, the Kim Kor Dui (金鼓队) of 蔡厝港斗母宫 plays an important role within the temple.
 Whenever the Nine Emperor Gods are invited, or any other god within the temple, their arrival will be accompanied with the rhythmic tune of the drums and the cymbals.
 The beat produced by the instruments elevates the spiritual atmosphere.
 Their 金鼓队 consist of members of various ages, with the majority being the younger generation.
 With much practice and dedication, their skills led to them becoming a prominent group within the temple circle.

-From minute details to big decisions, the First Emperor God will have to go through them thoroughly and convey his directives for the upcoming festival to the committee.
-Other than that, he will also inspect the nine palanquins and the Dou Mu Niang Niang palanquin that were previously transported back into the temple.
+From minute details to big decisions, the First Emperor God goes through them thoroughly and convey his directives for the upcoming festival to the committee.
+Other than that, he will also inspect the nine palanquins and the Dou Mu Niang Niang sedan chair that were previously transported back into the temple.

 Other than the administrative matters pertaining to the festival, the temple will conduct a thorough cleaning of the exterior, the interior, the kitchen and even up to the utensils that will be used during the celebration.
 The clean-up is done to prepare the temple for the welcoming of the Nine Emperor Gods – as the Nine Emperor Gods are very particular about cleanliness and purity.
 When the nine palanquins are invited back to the temple from the factory where they are kept during non-festive period, they undergo an extensive cleansing process as well.
 This includes the wiping of the inner compartments of the palanquins as well as the exquisitely decorated exterior.